mattsrc/opentx-lua-rssi-histogram/README.md

 * Create a separate config for each model you have.
 These are best placed in `config/configs`
-* Use `configs/combine.py` to make a lua for each model.
+* Use `configs/combine.py` to make a lua script for each model.
 Example usage is `python combine.py configs/edg540.lua`
 * In the telemetry page for each model, choose the corresponding lua file.

-This approach has downsides if you have many models - especially since models tend to be similar.
+This approach has downsides if you have many models - especially since model setups tend to be similar.
 Below you can learn to do it with one config.

 #### Dynamic Config - Per model widgets

 There are two additional widget fields: *not_models* and *only_models* which can be used as filters.
-Each takes a list.
+Each takes a list of model names.

 For example, say you have the following layout: